 One way I keep myself going when the going gets tough is by treating myself.
 Whether that be to 5-10 minutes to enjoy a cup of gingerbread flavoured green tea (which is BAE, btw) as I catch up with emails between tasks or an episode of Keeping up with the Kardashians if I’ve ticked off a task that was a proper pain in the backside – I find it really motivating to have something to look forward to as I’m working.
 It also breaks up the day a bit, which can only be a good thing.
 When the going gets tough, the tough get snacking!

-SO – those are my five top tips to make working from home work for me.
+SO – those are my five top tips to make working from home work for me (both for my full time job and my part time blogging job – you can find my personal blog here).
 How do you make working from home work for you?
 Let me know in the comments below!